HUBioDataLab/DrugGEN/README.md

 In each file, we indicate whether a function or script is imported from another source.
 Here are some excellent sources from which we benefit:
 <!--ADD THE REFERENCES THAT WE USED DURING THE IMPLEMENTATION-->
-- First GAN is borrowed from [MolGAN](https://github.com/yongqyu/MolGAN-pytorch)
+- First GAN is inspired from [MolGAN](https://github.com/yongqyu/MolGAN-pytorch).
--
--
+- [PNA](https://github.com/lukecavabarrett/pna) implementation wa used create a PNA-Discriminator.
+- [MOSES](https://github.com/molecularsets/moses) was used for performance calculation.
+- GCN-discriminator is modified version of [GCN](https://github.com/tkipf/gcn).
+- [PyG](https://github.com/pyg-team/pytorch_geometric) was used to construct the custom dataset.